Sofia (Battle Arena Toshinden): Promotion and merchandise

 Sofia's use as a PlayStation mascot has been significantly discussed, particularly regarding the "Sofia Says" ad campaign.

 During the debut of the PlayStation, early advertisements were run for Toshinden that focused on Sofia's inclusion in the game, using the then-intended North American mascot for the console, Polygon Man.
 However, after Sony's Japanese branch reacted negatively to the Polygon Man character, the campaign briefly shifted to Sofia exclusively, who was used to market the PlayStation directly in a "Sofia Says" ad campaign where she would bark orders at the reader in the manner of a dominatrix.
 Later, a similar campaign was run by Sega on their website when Toshinden was released for the Sega Saturn, putting "Because Toshlndens Sofia says so" at the top of a list of reasons to purchase the gaming console.
-She was also featured in television ads for Battle Arena Toshinden, with the words "Like to be humiliated by women?
+She was also featured in television ads for Battle Arena Toshinden, with the tagline "Like to be humiliated by women?
 Here’s your dream date.
-Worship me" included.
+Worship me."

-In Japan, models representing Sofia and fellow character Ellis were featured at promotional events for the game's release.
+In Japan, models representing Sofia and Ellis were featured at promotional events for the game's release.
 Takara Amusement also produced two varieties of character-themed clocks.
-Takara also released a doll of the character in 1997, based off her appearance in Battle Arena Toshinden 2.
+Takara also released a doll of the character in 1997, based on her appearance in Battle Arena Toshinden 2.

 Response to advertising

 The ad campaigns featuring Sofia for the PlayStation drew a variety of discussion.
 The staff of GameFan remarked that female readers of its magazines wrote in to complain about the ad, stating that they themselves felt that it was a bizarre ad that insulted both "mature gamers" and female gamers.
 Scott Taves of Wired meanwhile noted that while she was an early contender for a mascot for the PlayStation brand, she was quickly replaced with Crash Bandicoot, something he attributed possibly due to "S/M attire".
-Official U.S. PlayStation Magazine in a retrospective felt that the ad campaigns alongside with its design helped paint the PlayStation as a console for more mature audiences instead of a toy for children, helping to make gaming as a whole appear "cool", though pointed out the low resolution of her character model "kept the smut-meter down".
+Official U.S. PlayStation Magazine in a retrospective felt that the ad campaigns along with its design helped paint the PlayStation as a console for more mature audiences instead of a toy for children, helping to make gaming as a whole appear "cool", though pointed out the low resolution of her character model "kept the smut-meter down".

 The "Sofia Says" advertisement in particular was analyzed in the book The Ethics of Playing, Researching, and Teaching Games in the Writing Classroom by Professors Victoria L. Braegger and Ryan M. Moeller.
-The cited it as an example of how video game advertising tended to focus on the "hardcore gamer", using in this case the imagery of a dominatrix and binding the player to the rules of the game Simon Says.
+They cited it as an example of how video game advertising tended to focus on the "hardcore gamer", using in this case the imagery of a dominatrix and binding the player to the rules of the game Simon Says.
 This not only put an imperative in the reader's mind, while prodding the reader's masculinity by encouraging them to be "man enough" to hurt for the character, in this case financially.